-- 1. I order the Board to issue a decision letter to the appellant regarding access to the requested records, with the exception of any records which contain communications between the Board and Hydro, and any records filed by Hydro in connection with the proceedings before the Board, treating the date of this order as the date of the request. - 2.
-I order the Board to provide me with a copy of the decision letter referred to in Provision 1.
+1. I order the Board to issue a decision letter to the appellant regarding access to the requested records, with the exception of any records which contain communications between the Board and Management Board of Cabinet, and any records filed by

+Management Board of Cabinet in connection with the proceedings before the Board, treating the date of this order as the date of the request.

+2. I order the Board to provide me with a copy of the decision letter referred to in Provision 1.
 It is to be forwarded to my attention c/o Information and Privacy Commissioner/ Ontario, 80 Bloor Street West, Suite 1700, Toronto, Ontario M5S 2V1.

 Original signed by: February 12, 1997

-Donald Hale -

-Inquiry Officer
+Donald Hale Inquiry Officer